How to Fix the 'zsh compinit: insecure directories' Error on macOS

 compinit: initialization aborted

-This error can be quite perplexing, but fear not; we’ll walk you through the steps to resolve it.
-In this article, we’ll explain what causes this error and provide a simple solution.
+This error can be frustrating, but don’t worry—this guide will walk you through the steps to resolve it.
+We’ll cover what causes the error and how to fix it quickly.

 Understanding the Error